Webinar Alert: How Quality Compliance Drives Business Results

 What is the purpose of a Compliance Audit?

-A compliance audit assesses how well an organization adheres to internal bylaws, rules and regulations, standards, and even codes of conduct.
+A compliance audit assesses how well an organization adheres to its internal bylaws, rules and regulations, standards, and even codes of conduct.
 An audit also reviews the effectiveness of an organization’s internal controls using multiple types of audits.
-External agencies such as regulatory bodies conduct compliance audits to assess a business’s adherence to regulations governing that industry.
+External agencies, such as regulatory bodies, conduct compliance audits to assess a business’s adherence to regulations governing that industry.

 • Internal Audits: Internal audits enable an organization to follow processes, procedures, and guidelines.
 On the other hand, a compliance audit ensures that the organization is fulfilling outside obligations such as agreements, rules and regulations, or standards.
 Internal audits may be financial, operational, IT, or regulatory, but are conducted using formal audit approaches prior to an outside compliance audit to ensure that the organization is following the standards.